 However the water is clear and refreshing, and the area is great for snorkelling.
 The bay is fairly protected, even on windy days.

-There are a couple of small tavernas, as well as a bar which was closed in late September.
-We went to taverna Akrotiri which had really fantastic food, so we returned for our second night there!
+There are a couple of small restaurants, as well as a bar which was closed in late September.
+We went to taverna Akrotiri which had really fantastic food and fresh fish, so we returned for our second night there!

 Porto Kagio has 4 hotels with no more than 40 hotel rooms in total, so if you are determined to stay there it might be a good idea to book in advance.
 We stayed in Castello rooms, run by a lovely senior couple.
 The lady was born in the area and she has some fantastic stories to share!